kimmokal/susyDNN/README.md

 ### 3. Preprocessing

 The preprocessing script normalizes the chosen input features (subtracts the mean and divides by the standard deviation) and creates train and test sets for each mass point in the _preprocessedData/_ directory.
+The script also saves the StandardScaler to a file as it is needed if the same normalization is to be performed later.
+For safety reasons, the full list of the training set's variables and the normalized variables are also saved to file.

 **Note:** the preprocessing script only considers the background samples listed in _background_file_list.txt_ and you will need to manually fix the file paths in the text file.